jkanclerz/computer-programming-4-2025/readme.md

-# E-Commerce Project - Programming Workshop IV
+# E-Commerce Project - Computer Programming IV

 Welcome to the E-Commerce project developed as part of the Programming Workshop IV course conducted at Cracow University of Economic!
 This project aims to provide you with hands-on experience in